At a glance

-Multipotential hematopoietic stem cell (hemocytoblast) > Immature myeloid cells > Immature specialised cells (red, white, megakaryocyte, the latter will form platelets) Specialised cells mature (red, white or platelets) which are released into the bloodstream
+Multipotential hematopoietic stem cell (hemocytoblast) > Immature myeloid cells > Immature specialised cells (red, white, megakaryocyte, the latter will form platelets) Specialised cells mature (red, white or platelets) which are released into the bloodstream.

-Myelodysplasia cell production
+Myelodysplasia (abnormal) cell production

 Hematopoietic stem cell > Abnormal immature myeloid cells can crowd out normal stem cells as they are often no longer able to move onto the next step and differentiate into red, white blood cells and platelets, or they do become immature specialised cells but are abnormal > Specialised cells (red, white cells or platelets) aren’t produced, or are produced but are abnormal and die shortly before or after being released into the bloodstream

-Normally the percentage of myeloid cells in the bone marrow is between 2-3%, cats with myelodysplasia often (but not always) have a much higher number of abnormal immature myeloid cells.
+Usually, the percentage of myeloid cells in the bone marrow is between 2-3%, cats with myelodysplasia often (but not always) have a much higher number of abnormal immature myeloid cells.
 Once that number goes over 20%, the disease has progressed to acute myeloid leukemia (AML).
 That is why myelodysplasia is sometimes referred to as preleukemia.

 Refractory cytopenia with unilineage dysplasia (RCUD) means that your cat has low numbers of one type of blood cell.
 For example:

-Refractory thrombocytopenia means he has low blood platelets but normal red and white blood cells.
+- Refractory thrombocytopenia means he has low blood platelets but normal red and white blood cells.

-Refractory anemia means he has low red blood cells but normal white blood cells and platelets.
+- Refractory anemia means he has low red blood cells but normal white blood cells and platelets.

-Refractory leukopenia means he has low white blood cells but normal red blood cells and platelets.
+- Refractory leukopenia means he has low white blood cells but normal red blood cells and platelets.

 Refractory cytopenia with multilineage dysplasia (RCMD) means that more than one type of blood cell is affected.